Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: The Solidification Shoreline

 The positions of all detected sub-Neptunes (exoplanets with 1.8$R_{\oplus}<R<$4$R_{\oplus}$) in the $T_{\text{eff}}$-$F_{\text{ins}}$ parameter space are also shown in figure \ref{fig:solidificationshoreline}.
 Data for the planets are taken from the \url{exoplanet.eu} database \citep{Schneider2011}.
-The EMFs of the detected sub-Neptunes are estimated using the analytical relationship between EMF, planet radius, planet mass, instellation flux and planet age in \cite{Lopez2014}.
+The EMFs of the detected sub-Neptunes are estimated using the analytical relationship (equation 2) between EMF, planet radius, planet mass, instellation flux and planet age in \cite{Lopez2014}.
 While \cite{Lopez2014} state that this analytical law should not be used to predict the EMF for specific planets, we believe that it is a sufficient approximation for our population study.
 Also, while the equation in \cite{Lopez2014} is only valid for pure H/He atmospheres, if it were adapted to account for the carbon- and nitrogen-enriched atmospheres in our simulations, it would only lead to higher predicted EMFs due to larger atmospheric mean-molecular weights.
-This increase in EMF would only make our conclusions more robust.
+This increase in EMF would only make the conclusion of most gas dwarf sub-Neptunes being molten more robust.
 We calculate the core radius using equation 2 in their paper, and we neglect the radius of the radiative atmosphere, given that the instellation fluxes corresponding to the solidification shorelines are much lower than the largest instellation fluxes considered in their work.
 We assume that all planets have an age of 5 Gyr and assume an uncertainty in the age of 3 Gyr.